The Risks of Distracted Driving in Missouri

 The Center for Disease Control reports there are three types of distraction:

 3.Cognitive: taking your mind off driving

 While any activity that takes a driver’s focus from the road is unsafe, texting while driving is the most dangerous form of distracted driving because it involves all three types of distraction.
 Drivers who text in their vehicle must look at their phones to read a message, remove their hands from the wheel to respond, and concentrate on typing, all of which limits awareness of their surroundings including other drivers, traffic signals, and pedestrians.
 It only takes about 2.5 seconds to read a text message, but during this brief time, the chance of experiencing an accident almost doubles because a driver’s ability to respond to a dangerous situation is limited.

 Distracted Driving Safety Tips

-Make all calls or send texts before entering the vehicle.
-Let others know you will be driving and will respond to them once you’ve
+- Make all calls or send texts before entering the vehicle.
+Let others know you will be driving and will respond to them once you’ve reached your destination.